MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/ProjectParameterPriceList.md

 ---
-title: ProjectParameterPriceList - Common Data Model | Microsoft Docs
+title: ProjectParameterPriceList in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: Set of default cost and sales price lists that the company uses when there are no specific pricing agreements for cost and sales.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Project Parameter Price List
+# Project Parameter Price List in projectServiceAutomation

 Set of default cost and sales price lists that the company uses when there are no specific pricing agreements for cost and sales.